anuragjanghala/Chat-bot/README.md

 ```
 then you can remove x once model is trained.

-cammand for running the file in terminal:
+for running the file in terminal:
 > python3 main.py

-then it will look like this:
+then in terminal it will look like this:
 ```
 start talking with the bot (type quit to stop)!
 You: hello